BrakeFluidReplacementCost

 Statewide, $70 to $140 at most shops.
 TX pricing is below the national average because labor rates are competitive ($65 to $120 per hour at indy shops), real estate costs are lower than coastal metros, and the large fleet-truck population creates pricing pressure that benefits individual owners.
 Austin is the most expensive TX metro at $80 to $150; the Rio Grande Valley is cheapest at $65 to $125.

-Is brake fluid checked at Texas State Inspection?+
+Is brake fluid checked at a Texas vehicle inspection?+

 Why is Texas cheaper than California for the same work?+